seutje/LatentNoise/DEVLOG.md

 - Relocated the BYOM toggle from the HUD to the control strip, keeping its accessibility wiring intact and shortening the label to "BYOM" for consistency with neighboring actions.
 - Verified the layout change by re-running `npm run lint` and `npm test`.

+## 2025-10-27 - MP4 Video Export
+- Introduced a MediaRecorder-based MP4 export pipeline that captures the canvas and audio in the background and restores playback state afterward.
+- Added an Export Video control with live progress messaging, automatic downloads, and graceful fallbacks when MP4 support is unavailable.
+- Covered helper utilities with Jest tests and verified the suite via `npm run lint` and `npm test -- --coverage`.

 ## 2025-10-27 - BYOM Manager Tab
 - Introduced Training/Manager tabs in the BYOM drawer, adding an indexed import/export manager for stored models with accessibility-friendly controls.
 - Persisted manager state through new storage helpers, refreshed the runtime playlist when models are imported, and covered utility logic with Jest tests.